eizedev/AirConnect-Synology/README.md

 The processes will only recognise your devices if they are bound to the appropriate local network IP, but this is not trivial as there are various Synology devices and network setups out there.
 The start script will check all your local network interfaces for private ip addresses (Ranges: `192.168.*` or `10.*` or `172.16.* - 172.31.*`).

+>The startup check if new speakers were discovered is currently disabled due to a bug:

-After startup of airupnp/aircast the processes will check if any device (Sonos/UPnP/Chromcast) was discovered (based on some log entries).
+~~After startup of airupnp/aircast the processes will check if any device (Sonos/UPnP/Chromcast) was discovered (based on some log entries).
 It there are no devices added in the first **10 seconds** after startup, it will try the next interface (if more interfaces are available).
 For the automatic IP discovery to work you should have at least **one UPnP/Sonos/Chromecast** device that is online in your local network.
-If no device was discovered, the processes will be stopped automatically.
+If no device was discovered, the processes will be stopped automatically.~~

 If the start script is not able to find the right IP automatically you can fix it in `scripts/start-stop-status` by setting your own local IP (of your nas/router) and building your own package.